Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis: Discussion

 where, $N$ is the number of DoFs, $M(\mathbf{q}_t^n) \in R^{NxN}$ is the Mass matrix, $C \in R^N$ is the Coriolis and Centrifugal forces vector and $G \in R^N$ is the Gravitational forces vector, while $\mathbf{q},\mathbf{\dot{q}},\mathbf{\ddot{q}} \in R^N$ are the vectors of generalized positions, velocities, and accelerations respectively, and $\mathbf{\tau}_t^n$ represent joint torques.

 Nevertheless, the changes in model accuracy and generated fatigued motion are insignificant whether we use PINNs to formulate our ID and FD models or not (the NRMSE values of the ID/FD PINN models differ by about $\pm 5\%$ compared to those in Table \ref{tab3}).
-Therefore, even though we utilized the standard BiLSTM architecture for the ID and FD models, their PINN versions offer a viable solution in cases of limited data availability.
+Therefore, even though we utilized the standard BiLSTM architecture for the ID and FD models, their PINN versions offer a viable solution in cases of \comm{limited data availability}few training data.
 This is because PINN loss functions act as soft physical constraints during human motion, facilitating the inference of corresponding joint torques and angles.

 It is worth mentioning that we also experimented with training the 3CC-$\lambda$ unsupervisingly (solving the forward problem), where no ground-truth data for fatigued, $M_F$, and resting state $M_R$, are provided.
-In this case, the PINN loss, $L$ (see Equation (\ref{eq:3CC-loss1})), still has its physics-based term, $L_{PB}$ (Equation (\ref{eq:3CC-loss3})), and instead of $L_{NN}$ (Equation (\ref{eq:3CC-loss2})), we add a loss term to incorporate boundary conditions regarding $M_F$ and $M_R$.
-However, training 3CC-$\lambda$ unsupervisinlgy requires more computational resources compared to the approach outlined in Section \ref{sec:3CC}.
+In this case, the PINN loss, $L$ (see Eq. (\ref{eq:3CC-loss1})), still has its physics-based term, $L_{PB}$ (Eq. (\ref{eq:3CC-loss3})), and instead of $L_{NN}$ (Eq. (\ref{eq:3CC-loss2})), we add a loss term to incorporate boundary conditions regarding $M_F$ and $M_R$.
+To evaluate which of the two training schemes, supervised or unsupervised, is more efficient for the 3CC-$\lambda$ model, we calculated the Pearson's Correlation Coefficient, $R^2$, between predicted and ground-truth (experimental) values.
+In the unsupervised scheme, the $R^2$ for each joint angle across emotional trials of an action (punching, waving, or throwing) range from $\sim0.93-0.96$, while the supervised version of the model has $R^2$ values of $\sim0.91-0.97$.
+Hence, the two approaches provide 3CC-$\lambda$ models whose $R^2$ values differ by $\sim0.01-0.03$ units.
+This small difference in accuracy between the two 3CC-$\lambda$ versions is probably due to the fact that the equations driving the 3CC are relatively simple, facilitating the convergence to the correct solution, even in the unsupervised version.
+The latter enables us to follow either of the two training processes for our 3CC-$\lambda$ model, however, training 3CC-$\lambda$ unsupervisingly requires more computational resources compared to the approach outlined in Section \ref{sec:3CC}.